Joyful Dogs of Michigan Gallery

 Service dog task practice

-open and close doors and drawers, return dropped items, bring the handler specific items from cupboards and refrigerator, and much more.
+learning tasks such as opening and closing doors and drawers, picking up dropped items, and even bringing the handler specific items from cupboards and refrigerator

 How to Use the Gallery as a Prospective Client